New to USponsorMe? Here’s how to get started!

-- or open jobs that have the highest visa score (only available for Get Hired members):
+- or open jobs that have the highest visa score:

 Once you find a job that you are interested in, you can either get in touch now with them, or save this job for later by clicking on the heart at the top right.

 Once you have selected some jobs that are perfect for you, it’s time to prepare your resume!

 According to the Wall Street Journal, 80% of open jobs are never posted.